Painting and writing feel like they should go together well, but they really don't.

 As you can see in Fig. 1 and Fig. 2, Royalty are pretty boring people.
 They spend all day sitting on thrones, which probably hurts their backs and sitting-pads, and leaves them in dull, static compositions.
 And as long as they're stuck sitting on a throne, they worry constantly about symmetry, looking impressive, lighting, and whether or not tigers will get hungry before feeding time.
 It is a dull, hard life, keeping up appearances.

-is part octopus.
-Again, not quite Moonblind.
+Also super old.
+Apparently her throne is part octopus.
+Again, not quite Moonblind. |

 -Royalty is pretty boring.
 I'm sticking to action-oriented protagonists.